-You won’t get it if you’ve had any cash from switching to RBS, Ulster Bank or Natwest since October 2017.
+Existing or previous account holders won’t get the money if you’ve had any cash from switching to RBS, Ulster Bank or Natwest since October 2017.

 Listen to Cash Chats, Andy’s twice-weekly podcast.
 Episodes every Tuesday and Friday.

-What are the requirements for the Nawtest switching offer?
+What are the requirements for the Natwest switching offer?